Hamas armed wing says it fired 16 rockets at Israel from southern Lebanon

 The armed wing of the Palestinian group Hamas has said that it fired a barrage of rockets at Israel from southern Lebanon in response to Israeli strikes on Gaza.

 In a statement on Telegram on Monday, the Lebanon branch of Hamas’s Qassam Brigades said that it had launched 16 rockets targeting the northern Israeli city of Nahariya and the southern outskirts of the city of Haifa.
-Israel said that it had identified about 30 launches from Lebanon over an hour.

 Keep readinglist of 3 items